danielballan/website-beta/projects.md

 ### Scanspec

 **Lifecycle:** Approaching maturity.
 Expect to stabilize and receive long term support.
+Allows scan paths to be specified in a serializable, efficient and Pythonic way.
+This is used by ophyd-async to enable flyscanning.
 ### Databroker-pack

 **Lifecycle:** Experimental, deprecated, not recommended for use.